Myhtica/tailwind-formatter/README.md

 3. Search for "Default Formatter" and select "Tailwind Formatter"

-You can also place the following inside of your workspace's VS Code `settings.json` file:
+You can also place the following inside of your user's or workspace's VS Code `settings.json` file:

 ```
 {
+  "[typescriptreact]": {
+    "editor.defaultFormatter": "Myhtica.tailwind-formatter"
+  }
+  "[javascriptreact]": {
-  "editor.defaultFormatter": "myhtica.tailwind-formatter",
+    "editor.defaultFormatter": "Myhtica.tailwind-formatter"
+  },
   "editor.formatOnSave": true
 }
 ```